autopkg/jss-recipes/README.md

 ### Testing group

 By default, JSS recipes are scoped to a smart group which requires membership in a group called "Testing."
-It is up to you, the Casper administrator, to create and maintain the Testing group as you see fit.
+It is up to you, the Jamf administrator, to create and maintain the Testing group as you see fit.

 This group could include anything from a handful of IT coworkers to an entire class of devices, and can be either a smart or static group.
 If it's a smart group, any number of subgroups may be included for finer control.